top of page

 LinkedIn

-• Select video settings.
+• Select video file from computer and upload

-• Click save.
+• Click Apply

 The only downside with adding captions to a LinkedIn video is that currently, I haven’t found a way to schedule captioned content.